joergen-vs/addmlpack/index.md

 ## AddmlPack
-Verktøykasse under utvikling, for rask og enkel produksjon av arkivbeskrivelser som følger standarden ADDML.
-#
+This is a toolbox under development, for quick and simple production of archival descriptions which follows the archival standard ADDML.
 ## Modules
 ### Addml.Standard
 Contains the addml-classes, with various schemas (xml-schema and document-type definition).